spatialos/UnrealGDK/SpatialGDK/Documentation/content/non-unreal-server-worker-types.md

 `Worker_ComponentId` and each network operation type are defined in the [Worker SDK in C’s API](https://docs.improbable.io/reference/latest/capi/api-reference).

-To ensure your callbacks will be triggered for initial network operations received by the SpatialOS worker connection, you will need to register the callbacks inside your game instance's `::Init()` function.
+To ensure your callbacks will be triggered for initial network operations received by the SpatialOS worker connection, you will need to register the callbacks inside your game instance's `OnConnected` event callback.

 Each `USpatialDispatcher::AddOpCallback` function returns a `CallbackId`.
 You can deregister your callbacks using the `USpatialDispatcher::RemoveOpCallback` function and passing the `CallbackId` parameter that was returned by the corresponding call to `USpatialDispatcher::AddOpCallback`.